 Our key objectives are to provide the highest quality of advocacy, advice and drafting together with a personal and approachable manner.
 A recurrent theme in feedback from our clients is that we achieve this by a mixture of intellect, judgment and encouraging solicitors to regard us as only a telephone call or email away.

 Our success is shown by the fact that we have developed a strong sense of loyalty both to and from our professional clients.
-This is also reflected in members of our department being regularly recommended in guides to the profession such as Chambers and Partners.
-Our department also includes a Recorder, a Junior Counsel to the Crown (Regional Panel) and numerous former university lecturers.
+This is also reflected in members of our department being regularly recommended in guides to the profession such as Chambers and Partners and The Legal 500.
+Our department also includes two Part Time First Tier Tribunal Judges, four Junior Counsel to the Crown (Attorney General’s Regional Panel) and numerous former university lecturers.

 We offer in-house seminars, typically on a weekday at 5pm.
 All our speakers are accredited by the Bar Council and The Law Society.